A version of this article appeared in the Summer 2017 issue of strategy+business.

 E-commerce has been steadily gaining a share of sales at the expense of local stores because online shopping is cheaper, is more convenient, and allows for easy in-depth research and comparison of products.
 However, physical stores still possess one major advantage: the ability to let customers see, try, smell, or taste the product live.
 For many digital-native brands, such as eyewear retailer Warby Parker, stores have evolved into “showrooms.”
 Augmented reality allows brick-and-mortar retailers to take these showroom experiences to the next level, creating unique experiences that blend digital and physical shopping.
 The virtual layer can provide a platform that allows improved communication, deeper engagement, and better personalization.
 As a result, brands deploying AR effectively will be able to provide differentiated interactions with physical products and customer experiences that seem richer than the ones provided by their online competitors.

-Today, we’re in the first, introductory phase of applying AR to the retail experience.
-On a range of independent platforms, companies are experimenting, trying to understand their audiences and grasp how their brands fit in this new environment.
+Today, a few farsighted retailers are in the first, introductory phase of applying AR to the shopping experience.
+On a range of independent platforms, these companies are experimenting, trying to understand their audiences and grasp how their brands fit into this new environment.
 As the field enters its growth phase in the next two to three years, it will consolidate into a few dominant players, and companies must figure out what distinctive offerings they can produce and how to integrate them into omnichannel strategies.
 Once the medium matures in four to five years, AR will become table stakes for retailers and brand marketers, and companies will have to figure out how they can curate bespoke content and create unique experiences in this new medium.
-Over the long term, it is clear companies must use AR to lead customers through four stages: creating awareness; growing engagement; converting customers at key decision and purchase points; and building enduring loyalty.
+Over the long term, it is clear companies must use AR to lead customers through four stages: creating awareness; increasing consideration; converting consideration to action at key decision and purchase points; and building enduring loyalty.
 As retailers move through these important steps in the coming years, they must experiment with key tactics and strategies.

 In four to five years, AR will become table stakes for retailers and brand marketers.